RexxLA/rexx-repository/ARB/standards/work-in-progress/document/directives.md

 "have a year in the range 0001 to 9999!
 #ErrorText.40.19='<bif> argument 2, "<value>", is not in the format',

-‘described by argument 3, "<value>"'
+'described by argument 3, "<value>"'

 #ErrorText.40.21='<bif> argument <argnumber> must not be null'
 #ErrorText.40.23='<bif> argument <argnumber>',